IIIF/api/source/extension/georef/index.md

 The key words _MUST_, _MUST NOT_, _REQUIRED_, _SHALL_, _SHALL NOT_, _SHOULD_, _SHOULD NOT_, _RECOMMENDED_, _MAY_, and _OPTIONAL_ in this document are to be interpreted as described in [RFC 2119][org-rfc-2119].

 ## 2. Georeferencing with Ground Control Points

-BERT and JULES! a sentence on why you georeference this way vs. a different way? - This is what most software uses.
+`[@BERT and @JULES]` a sentence on why you georeference this way vs. a different way? - This is what most software uses.
 "Easiest" way to do it when relying heavily on user input.

 ### 2.1 Georefereced Canvases and Image Services